 There are some principles involved in the planning of a residential building as follows:

-Arrangement of doors and windows in the outer walls of the building for admitting natural gifts of sunshine and breeze (fresh and pleasant flow of air) scenery in the room spaces.
+Arrangement of doors and windows in the outer walls of the building for admitting natural gifts like sunshine and breeze (fresh and pleasant flow of air) scenery in the room spaces.

 Natural sunlight and fresh air have a direct impact on health and performance of all organisms.

-For healthy living, the rays of sun and fresh air should reach all the rooms of the building and accordingly the doors and windows should be arranged in the outer walls.
+For healthy living, the rays of the sun and fresh air should reach all the rooms of the building hence accordingly the doors and windows should be arranged in the outer walls.

 The latitude of the place where the building is proposed for sunlight is important because declination of sun and direction of sun rays varies from 23 ° 1/2 N to 23 ° 1/2 S throughout the year.